 People reading your job listing want quick information.
 They look for the main tasks and benefits before deciding if they should apply.
 If you fail to explain the role, you risk getting random applications.

-I’ve seen that vague words or unclear tasks drive away top performers.
+Vague language and poorly defined tasks reduce engagement from highly qualified candidates.
 If you are specific about what the job involves, candidates will match their skills to your needs.
 This clarity helps everyone.

 Step 1: Start with a Clear Job Title